coconutlad/notes/hugo-how.md

 ### List pages
 `layouts/list.html` is the template for directories (list pages).
 They work regardless of whether an `_index.md` file is present in the root of that directory.
 The `.Pages` variable gives all the pages in that directory.
 ### Partials
 These are small templates that are like "components" and can be used to build larger templates.
 E.g. You might have a "navbar component" that you want to use in different places in your site.
 It can be placed under `layouts/partials/` as `navbar.html`.
 You can use the content in it by using `{{ partial "navbar.html" }}`.
+You can also pass a variable to your partial, like so: `{{ partial "navbar.html" .}}`.

+## Note
+* With both blocks and partials, you can pass in a single variable to block/partial definition.
+It's the last parameter and usually `.` but you can pass other variables too.
+You can even create a custom variable using `(dict key1 value1 key2 value2 ...)` and the definition can access the values through the keys like this: `.key1`.